COS214-Project-2024/Team-2/README.md

 3. Mediator
 4. Composite

-UML Diagrams and more details on patterns can be found in the project documentation
+UML Diagrams and more details on patterns can be found in the project documentation (Structures, Report etc...)

 ---